 Multi Agency Learning and Improvement Review

-On 17th May 2018, the Leicester Safeguarding Children Board (LSCB) publishes the summary of a multi-agency learning and improvement review into the death of 15 year-old Brandon, who sadly took his own life in August 2016.
-Jenny Myers, Independent Chair of the LSCB has released the statement regarding the review.
+On 17th May 2018, the Leicester Safeguarding Children Board (LSCB) published the summary of a multi-agency learning and improvement review into the death of 15 year-old Brandon.
+Brandon sadly took his own life in August 2016.
+Jenny Myers, Independent Chair of the LSCB has released a statement regarding the review.

 We have also released a briefing for practitioners.